 - Provide end-to-end bioinformatics analysis support to SAGC clients

-- Contribute to/or lead the drafting of reports and publications
+- Contribute or lead the drafting of reports and publications relating to your work

 The successful candidate will possess the following key attributes:

-- MSc, PhD, or equivalent experience, in either bioinformatics, computer science, physics, statistics or other relevant discipline
+- PhD or equivalent experience, in either bioinformatics, computer science, physics, statistics or other relevant discipline

-- Have a broad understanding of at least two of the following areas and a significant interest in developing a deep understanding in at least one:
+- Have a broad understanding of several of the following areas and a deep understanding in at least one: